 Student groups are encouraged to meet virtually.
 The law school is not scheduling room reservations for the Fall Trimester in the interest of protecting the safety and wellbeing of students, faculty and staff.
 Prohibitions are also in place for non-essential travel, including that for student groups who would use Elon Law funding to cover their expenses.

 Will Elon Law host its annual Billings, Exum & Frye National Moot Court Competition?
 Will the school’s Moot Court Program compete in national competitions?

-We are hosting the fall 2020 Billings, Exum & Frye National Moot Court Competition in October as a virtual competition.
+We hosted the 2020 Billings, Exum & Frye National Moot Court Competition in October as a virtual competition.
 More information about the competition is available on the Competition web page.
-As most autumn competitions transition online, Elon Law’s Moot Court Program plans to compete in several virtual events.

 What should I know about the admissions process if I’m applying to Elon Law for the Class of 2023?

 Applications opened on September 1, 2020, for admission to Elon Law’s Class of 2023.
 Admissions staff look forward to assisting you throughout the admissions process.
 Prospective students may contact the Admissions Office via email (email@example.com) or phone (1-888-ELON-LAW or 336-279-9229).
 Campus visits and tours of the law school can be arranged by contacting the Admissions Office.
 Admissions events, such as open houses and online chats, will be scheduled later in the fall and will likely be offered in an online or hybrid format.
 The Admissions Committee began reviewing applications in November.
 Elon Law will continue to conduct applicant interviews by invitation as part of its admissions process.
 These interviews will likely be held by phone or videoconference.
 More information will be available on the Admissions web page.

 Yes.
 Legal Grounds is open for students and employees in the upstairs Commons.